omicscodeathon/commonbean_degs/README.md

 ## **Future prospects**

-Further studies into the ezyme control theory using the identified enzymes in this study.
+Further studies into the enzyme control theory using the identified enzymes in this study.

 ## **Contributors**